GMD COVID-19 Updates

 - If you do not have or forget your mask, they will be available for purchase at the Museum Store for $1.

 - Hand sanitizer will be available at the Museum Store and at other points throughout the building.

-- Guests are asked to follow social distancing guidelines and maintain a 6 foot distance from others.
+- Guests are asked to social distance when necessary.

 Are you missing the Grout Museum District?
 Pretend like you're here during your next Zoom meeting with one of our free backgrounds!